caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 access to edit and extend your ORCID profile.
 You'll notice that your ORCID profile includes areas for you to enter CV-like data.
 You can enter as much or as little as you like: depending on your privacy settings, this information is what other people or computer systems will see when they look up your ORCID.

-Refer to the illustration below for an example of Hugh Shanahan's ORCID profile showing data that has been added to basic fields and set to display openly to the world.
+Refer to the illustration below for an example of an ORCID profile showing data that has been added to basic fields and set to display openly to the world.
 ![Hugh's ORCID profile](img/orcid1.jpg)

 ----